rizdaprasetya/mt-alt-doc/en/snap/overview.md

 </p>

 ## Various Ways to Integrate with Snap {docsify-ignore}
-Choose the best suitable integration method from the following.
+Choose the best suitable method to integrate with Snap from the list given below.<!--Anuja, Please see if this is OK-->

 <div class="my-card">